Nilaja03/Advanced-Real-Estate-Prediction-Tool/README.md

 https://youtu.be/SqGzcR2b8rc

 ## License
-This project is licensed under the GNU General Public License v3.0.
+This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE.
 See the LICENSE file for more details.

 ## Author
 Developed by Nilanjana Jamindar, Nithish Gowda KJ, Sanjana O R, Shama S K.